khantpyaehtoo/khantpyaehtoo/README.md

 # 👋 Hi, I'm Khant Pyae Htoo!

-I'm a passionate **Junior Full Stack Developer** eager to build and learn new things every day.
+I'm a passionate **Full Stack Developer** eager to build and learn new things every day.
 My main focus is on creating responsive and user-friendly web applications, and I'm constantly expanding my toolkit.

 ## 🚀 Technologies & Tools